JesseTG/jessetg.github.io/_posts/2017-03-31-sun-salutation.md

 The script I wrote is available [here](https://github.com/JesseTG/cse502-benchmarks/blob/master/benchmark-compile-linux.sh), and the raw data is available [here](https://github.com/JesseTG/cse502-benchmarks/blob/master/data/luigi-compile-kernel.csv).

-This one didn't go so well; I think the second machine (called `luigi`) might actually be faulty.
+This one didn't go so well.
 It mostly finished, but kernel panicked near the end with this error:

 ```
 NMI watchdog: BUG: soft lockup - CPU#16 stuck for 23s! [systemd-udevd:291]